 Maybe your ideal board shakeup includes a range of experience levels: Retain some Boomers and Gen Xers to keep the fires burning, show the new millennial board members how it used to be done, and bring in some Gen Z to keep everyone on their toes.

-Donors are spending on social media
+Donors are spending time and money on social media

 From 2021 to 2027, the number of people worldwide who use social media is expected to grow from 4.26 billion to almost 6 billion.
 (Statista)